AlexanderGW/yata.bot/README.md

 # TradeBot
 Still in very early stages of development.
 Leveraging the `talib` library, via [the NPM `talib` wrapper](https://www.npmjs.com/package/talib).

-Following a concept of strategies, which look for scenarios (definable sets of conditions over a number of data frames) on chart and/or technical analysis; firing events (such as buy, sell, SL, etc.), based on the number of signals within a given time frame.
+Following a concept of timeframes with strategies, which look for scenarios (definable sets of conditions over a given number of data frames) on a combination of chart datapoints and/or technical analysis; with subscriptions for firing events (such as buy, sell, SL, etc.), based on a definable number of signals within a given timeframe.

 ## Testing
 Mocha, Chai unit test coverage.
 Currently tests a known dataset for strategy scenarios, against two timeframes.